Television production coordinator

 This area of work is open to all graduates.
 You don't need a specific qualification to be a production coordinator, but the industry is very competitive and a degree in a media-related subject may be helpful.

-To succeed in the television industry you need to be tenacious and enthusiastic.
-The ability to network is important, so that you can build up useful contacts that may lead to work opportunities.
+You'll need to be tenacious and enthusiastic to succeed in the television industry, and networking is crucial to build up useful contacts that may lead to work opportunities.

 A postgraduate course can help increase your practical skills, although it isn't considered essential.
 With media qualifications, it's always important to ask about accreditation by industry bodies, as well as opportunities for placements and using equipment.